marialuizaavils/marialuizaavils/README.md

 ## Hello, I'm marialuizaavils and I'm a software engineer.👩‍💻

-- 👀 I work as a front-end developer.
+- 👀 I work as a Software developer.
 - 👩‍💻 Study Fullstack developer (Python and Java) and Analyst and systems development with a focus on software quality.
 - 📫 Me sigam no LinkedIn - https://www.linkedin.com/in/maria-luiza-805699191/